 Make your guacamole with basil:

 - 3 cloves of garlic

 - 1/4 cup of olive oil

 - Scoop the soft avocado flesh into a blender.

 - Add the juice of half a lemon, the cloves of garlic, the green basil leaves, the olive oil, and a pinch of salt.
 Beside the nice acidic pinch, the lemon juice will keep your guacamole green.
 Without it, your avocados would quickly turn brownish in color.
 Not very appetizing.

-One of many things that are amazing amazing with guacamole (e.g healthy, looks great, tastes great) is that it can be varied allot, and it can be used in so many dishes.
+One of many things that are amazing with guacamole (e.g healthy, looks great, tastes great) is that it can be varied a lot, and it can be used in so many dishes.
 You can add pieces of tomatoes, chili, onions, mustard, sour cream, or yogurt, to get different textures and flavor combinations.
 You can obviously dip tortillas, chips, or even shrimps in your guacamole.
 You can also mix it with mayonnaise to make original eggs mimosa.
 Or why not dress a hamburger with guacamole?
-Then there’s the simple but tasty pasta sauce made with the guacamole recipe above, plus parmesan and red basil.
+Then there’s the simple but tasty pasta sauce of guacamole with basil, plus parmesan and maybe red basil.
 It is delicious!